garveyj7/s19Systems-finalProject-buckConverter/README.md

-# P-controlled buck converter with a moving average filter.
+# P-controlled buck converter with a moving average filter

 The overall goal of this project is to create a buck converter with a feedback control system.
-In addition to this objective, the following parameters were given when de-signing the buck converter:
+In addition to this objective, the following parameters were given when designing the buck converter:
 * Output Voltage Ripple = 2.66%
 * Inductor Value = 500uH
 * Voltage Input (Vin) = 7V